mrobbeloth/CSC-4081-2-Wiki-Templates/CSC-4081-System-Requirements-Specification.md

 ### Reliability
 Describe to what extent the system **will correctly provide** implmented services in probablistic terms (what service level does your sponsor need to the system to achieve).
 What mechanims will be needed to allow this level of reliability (auto-restart of services, load-balanacing/CDN, caching, test/deploy servers with rollback, etc.).

+Examples: mean-time-to-failure (MTTF), probability of unavailability, rate of failure occurrence, etc.

+### Robustness
+Time to restart after failure, percentage of events causing failure, or probability of data corruption on failure

 ### Availabilty
 Describe the probability the system **will be up and running** and able to deliver the requested services to the user.
 99% reliabilty only allows for three days and fifteen hours of downtime where as 99.9% reliabilty only allows eight hours and forty-five minutes of downtime in a year.
 It gets progressively more restrictive with additional *9s* or reliability.What mechanims will be needed to allow this level of availabilty (auto-restart of services, load-balanacing/CDN, caching, test/deploy servers with rollback, etc.)?